211206NET/Wiese-Matthew-P1/README.md

 - Navigate to WebAPI folder and run the program using Vistual Studio
 ____________________
 ### Usage
-- Only Store is currently fucntional as the AWS RDS was shutdown.
+- Only Store is currently functional as the AWS RDS was shutdown.